Chaitya62/chaitya62.github.io/_posts/2019-07-07-How-to-create-a-peer-to-peer-video-streaming-application-using-WEBRTC.md

 ### Session Description Protocol (SDP)

 It's a protocol for describing streaming media communications which is used for session announcement, session invitiation and negotiate a connection.
-Since webRTC makes everything easy for us, we don't have to understand the detials and format for SDP.
+Since webRTC makes everything easy for us, we don't have to understand the details and format for SDP.
 However, you can find details on it [here](https://en.wikipedia.org/wiki/Session_Description_Protocol)

 ### Interactive Connectivity Establishment (ICE)